fsantini/KoboCloud/README.md

 ## Usage
 The new files will be downloaded when the kobo connects to the Internet for a sync.

+## Uninstallation
+To properly uninstall KoboCloud, edit the kobocloudrc file so that it contains the word `UNINSTALL` in a single line (all capital, no spaces before or after).
+Restart your Kobo.
+The next time the Kobo is connected to the Internet, the program will delete itself.
+The directory .kobo/kobocloud will not be deleted: after connecting the ereader to a computer, you should move the files from the Library subfolder in order not to lose your content, and delete the whole kobocloud directory manually.

 ## Troubleshooting
 KoboCloud keeps a log of each session in the .kobo/kobocloud/get.log file.
 If something goes wrong, useful information can be found there.
 Please send a copy of this file with every bug report.